Lijjat Papad - Branding, Identity Design &

 Shri Mahila Griha Udyog Lijjat Papad, popularly known as Lijjat, is an Indian women’s cooperative that produces a range of fast-moving consumer goods.
 Its core mission is to empower women by creating sustainable employment opportunities.
 It started as a small cottage industry that gradually grew into a nationwide cooperative.

 It’s remembered for its captivating “Khurrram Khurrram” ad tune and the iconic bunny mascot, a playful and memorable part of the brand’s identity that still lives in memory.
-When I began this project, I had one doubt….
-Does a brand like Lijjat even need rebranding?
-The exploration also includes the idea of Lijjat expanding its presence, including launching new products like papad flavors…. something usually associated with a large FMCG brand.

 Self Initiated Project - 22- 23